picknmix/picknmix/CONTRIBUTING.rst

 Note that you can skip Travis CI testing if your commit does not include any code changes.
-In that case, just include ``[skip CI]`` in the commit message.See the `Travis documentation <https://docs.travis-ci.com/user/customizing-the-build/#skipping-a-build>`_ for more details.
+In that case, just include ``[skip CI]`` in the commit message.
+See the `Travis documentation <https://docs.travis-ci.com/user/customizing-the-build/#skipping-a-build>`_ for more details.

 Write Tests